orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     place at the top of the *DEPENDs lists.
   - User output commands (echo/einfo) should be column 0 and only 80 characters.
     Additional einfos may follow.
+  - echo, einfo, ewarn should be disabled if it causes detrimental performance.
+  - Whitespace padding preferences:
+    - No white padding is preferred for single line messages.
+    - White space padding is required for multiline messages.
+    - Serious warnings should be whitespace padded above and below.
+    - Less serious warnings do not require white space padding.
   - You must put `OILEDMACHINE-OVERLAY-EBUILD-FINISHED:  NO` in the footer and disable the KEYWORDS variable if the ebuild is unfinished.
   - Phase functions must be sorted in chronological order.